What is an environmental illness?

 - Eye, nose, and throat irritation.

-- Carbon monoxide.
-In cities with lots of traffic, most of the carbon monoxide put into the air comes from vehicle exhaust.
-It also comes from manufacturing processes, wood burning, and forest fires.
-Indoor sources include cigarettes and space heaters.
 Carbon monoxide reduces the body's ability to deliver oxygen to tissues and organs, such as the heart and brain.
 It is especially dangerous for people who have heart problems.
 Carbon monoxide can be fatal to those exposed to extremely high levels.
 Every year carbon monoxide poisoning is a leading cause of deaths from toxic chemicals.
 People with carbon monoxide poisoning may have: